Do You Need EDI for FSMA 204? How EDI 856 ASNs Support Food Traceability

 For organizations managing large shipment volumes, manual spreadsheets and disconnected systems make this level of responsiveness difficult.
 This is where automated data exchange becomes valuable.

-FSMA 204 compliance revolves around three core components:
+FSMA 204 compliance revolves around three core components that work together to create a comprehensive traceability system.

 Critical Tracking Events (CTEs)